-How do I Advocate?
+How Do I Advocate?

 Legislators appreciate hearing from their constituents on important issues.
 For education to become and stay a priority, state legislators must hear from education supporters across the state.
 Together, we can all make a difference by being informed and engaged in the legislative process.

 - Become informed about the issues that impact your schools.
 Learn how schools are funded, exploring this website will provide a good base.
-Find out how from your school district how your local schools are impacted by specific legislation.
+Find out from your school district how your local schools are impacted by specific legislation.
 Gather information on how individual schools, classrooms, programs, and students are affected.
 Be ready to share your own personal stories of how decisions made by legislators impact your child's classroom.

 - Get to know your legislators.
 Legislators try their best to represent their constituents.
 Therefore, they need to hear from the people they represent.
 Get to know the people who represent you.
 Developing a good working relationship with your legislators is the first step in being able to work with them effectively in the future.